NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

 tarp_03_center = np.array([727497,5078970])
 ```

-Now we'll use our function designed for NEON AOP's HDF5 files to access the
+Now we'll use our function designed for NEON AOP's HDF5 files to access the hyperspectral data
-hyperspectral data.

 ```python
 [reflArray,metadata,wavelengths] = h5refl2array(h5_filename)
 ```

-Within the reflectance curves there are areas with noisey data due to
-atmospheric windows in the water absorption bands.
-For this exercise we do not
-want to plot these areas as they obscure detailes in the plots due to their
-anamolous values.
-The meta data assocaited with these band locations is
-contained in the metadata gatherd by our function.
-We will pull out these areas
-as 'bad band windows' and determine which indexes in the reflectance curves
-contain the bad bands.
+Within the reflectance curves there are areas with noisey data due to atmospheric windows in the water absorption bands.
+For this exercise we do not want to plot these areas as they obscure detailes in the plots due to their anamolous values.
+The meta data assocaited with these band locations is contained in the metadata gatherd by our function.
+We will pull out these areas as 'bad band windows' and determine which indexes in the reflectance curves contain the bad bands

 ```python